Caring for your jewellery

 To maintain your jewellery and extend the life of your pieces I advise that you remove it before;

-- swimming in a pool or spa/hot tub
+- swimming in a pool, spa/hot tub, or the beach

 - playing sports, going to the gym or lifting heavy objects